chromice/ae/README.md

 $cb = $form->multiple('checked')->required('Check at least one box');
 ```

-You would then output this field like this:
+You then output this field like this:

 ```html
 <label><?= $cb->input('checkbox', 'foo') ?> Foo</label><br>